CyrexEnterprise/backbone-i18n/README.md

 #### Translations available through Mustache:

-After initializing the plugin, the translations will be automatically hooked up with the Mustache object:
+After initializing the plugin, the translations will be automatically hooked up to
+Mustache:

 ```javascript
   var template = "{{#_i18n_}}{{title}}{{/_i18n_}}";